 Response: The applicants who have the upstairs flat have been allocated the side garden and half the rear garden.
 To the side of the dwelling is the downstairs neighbour's bedroom window and a communal footpath.
-As such it is accepted that anyone in the side garden has the potential to look into the objector's property.
+As such irrespective of the decking anyone in the side garden has the ability to look into the objector's property.
 However it should be noted that given the low level of the decking the existing situation is not exacerbated by the proposal and there is no resultant increase in the loss of amenity due to the decking.